zlemenio/blog/content/_index.md

 ---
-title: Start changing your thoughts now
+title: Beyond The Physical
 description: Nice
 ---

 Being more conscious about what's your predominant thought are might help you in redirecting